RickStrahl/Westwind.Globalization/Readme.md

 # West Wind Globalization
 ### Database Resource Localization for .NET
-Easily create ASP.NET resources stored in a Sql database for editing and updating at runtime using an interactive editor or programmatically using code.
+Easily create .NET resources stored in a Sql database for editing and updating at runtime using an interactive editor or programmatically using code.
-The library uses the standard .NET and ASP.NET infrastructure of ResourceSets and ResourceManagers with a generic data backend to feed resource sets and provide edit and update capabilities to  localization resources stored in a database.
+The library uses the standard .NET and ASP.NET infrastructure of ResourceSets, ResourceManagers and ResourceProviders with a generic data backend to feed resource sets and provide edit and update capabilities to  localization resources stored in a database.
+You can also extend and create your own providers using either SQL data sources or any other data store.

-Additional tools provide the ability to import and export Resx resources and the ability to serve server side resources as JSON resources to JavaScript clients.
+Additional components provide the ability to import and export Resx resources and the ability to serve server side resources as JSON resources to JavaScript clients.

 Requirements: